All Products

 ApsaraDB RDS:Benefits

-If you want to protect specific data in your ApsaraDB RDS for MySQL instance, you can use the always-confidential feature of ApsaraDB RDS for MySQL.
-This feature provides an encryption solution that prevents unauthorized access to your data and ensures compliance with data protection regulations.
-This topic describes the benefits of the always-confidential feature that is provided by ApsaraDB RDS for MySQL to help you manage and protect sensitive data in an efficient manner.
+The always-confidential feature of ApsaraDB RDS for MySQL provides an encryption solution that prevents unauthorized access to your data and ensures compliance with data protection regulations.
+This topic describes the benefits of this feature to help you efficiently manage and protect sensitive data.

 Supports all SQL statements and adapts to your application without code modification